Chapter 4 Computing Resources

 In a computing grid are often different types of computers in different locations work towards an overall common goal by performing different tasks (“What Is Grid Computing?
 How It Works with Examples” n.d.).

 Again, just like computer clusters, there are many types of architectures that can be rather simple to very complex.
 For example you can think of different universities collaborating to perform different computations for the same project.
 One university might perform computations using gene expression data about a particular population, while another performs computations using data from another population.
-Importantly each of these universities might use clusters to perform their specific task.
+Within one location, each of these universities might use clusters to perform their specific task.

 Both grids and clusters use a special type of software called middleware to coordinate the various computers involved.
 Users need to write their scripts in a way that can be performed by multiple computers simultaneously.
 Users also need to be conscious of how to schedule their tasks and to follow the rules and etiquette of the specific cluster or grid that they are sharing (more on that soon!).